faustobranco/katacoda-scenarios/python-lambda/step3.md

 Copy the code and execute in the terminal on the side.

-Lambda is normally used in lists from some other function, for example the most common ones: map, filter or sorted.
+Lambda is normally used in lists from some other function, for example the most common ones: map, filter, reduce or sorted.

 ## Maps: